-Assessment of Proposals for Lightwells and Basement Excavation
+Assessment of Proposals for Lightwells and Basement Excavation across the Borough

-- 4.17 The creation of lightwells by the excavation of all or part of the front garden of a residential property will require planning permission.
-Where lightwells already exist, and are to be enlarged, planning permission will also be required for that enlargement.
+- 8.3 The council will be bringing an Article 4 Direction to remove permitted development rights for basement development in April 2018.
+Applicants will be required to submit planning applications for any basement development, lightwells or any other development below the dwellinghouse or curtilage.
+The Local Plan and following guidance will be used to assess any applications (3) - 8.4 Where lightwells already exist, and are to be enlarged, planning permission will also be required for that enlargement.
 Some schemes for excavation and lightwells at the side and rear of properties may not require planning permission.
-Applicants are advised to discuss proposals for such work at an early stage with the Council's Planning Division. - 4.18 The introduction of an overly large, visible and inappropriately designed lightwell could be harmful to the appearance and architectural integrity of the property, the street scene, and the area generally.
+Applicants are advised to discuss proposals for such work at an early stage with the Council's Planning Division. - 8.5 The introduction of an overly large, visible and inappropriately designed lightwell could be harmful to the appearance and architectural integrity of the property, the street scene, and the area generally.
 For example, the scale of a property can be increased, and the relationship of the property to its front garden threshold space and the street can be eroded, or the softness given by a planted front garden can be lost with consequent damage to the street scene.
 The addition of further protective railings can add unnecessary clutter to the appearance of the street scene.

-4.19 In addition, there are parts of the Borough that are designated as Archaeological Priority areas.
+In addition, there are parts of the Borough that are designated as Archaeological 8.6 Priority areas.
 Where excavation is required in these areas the council will take into account the Heritage Conservation policies in the Local Plan.
 The requirement to fully understand any impact on archaeology is normally expressed as a condition to any planning permission.

-Key Principle - BL1

-Assessment of Lightwells
+Key principle - BL1 Assessment of Lightwells